samfisherirl/PyWebview-Send-Form-to-Python-Template/README.md

 When the PyWebview window is created, the update_element function is called with the new value to update the content element with.

 #
-Quickstart 2: In this template, the HTML content includes an input field and a button with an onclick event that calls the sendInput function in Javascript.
+<h2>Quickstart 2: In this template, the HTML content includes an input field and a button with an onclick event that calls the sendInput function in Javascript.</h2>
 #
 ```javascript
 <button onclick="sendValue()">Send Value</button>